jonnew/Oat/README.md

       breakage scenario to reopen.
 - [ ] `oat-frameserve gige` lacks the ability to set FPS in free running (non-triggered mode)
-- [ ] `oat-calibrate` is a complete hack.
+- [x] `oat-calibrate` is a complete hack.
 It would be best to move this component out of oat-frameserve source directory and make it its own utility component that can listen to a frame-stream from oat-frameserve
+    - EDIT: This has been made into its own component.
 - [ ] For config file specification, there should be a single command line option with two values (file, key) instead of a single option for each.
     - See [this SO post](http://stackoverflow.com/questions/8175723/vector-arguments-in-boost-program-options)